Régis François Gignoux: Biography

-He was born in Lyon, France and studied at the École des Beaux-Arts under the French historical painter Hippolyte Delaroche, who inspired Gignoux to turn his talents toward landscape painting.
-Gignoux arrived in the United States from France in 1840 and eventually opened a studio in Brooklyn, New York.
+He was born in Lyon, France in 1816, and studied at the École des Beaux-Arts under the French historical painter Hippolyte Delaroche, who inspired Gignoux to turn his talents toward landscape painting.
+Gignoux emigrated to the United States from France in 1840 to follow his brother and to marry an American woman, eventually opening a studio in Brooklyn, New York.
 He was a member of the National Academy of Design, and was the first president of the Brooklyn Art Academy.
 George Inness, John LaFarge (1835–1910), and Charles Dormon Robinson were his students.
 By 1844, Gignoux had opened a studio in New York City and became one of the first artists to join the famous Tenth Street Studio, where other members included Albert Bierstadt, Frederic Church, Jasper Francis Cropsey, and John Frederick Kensett.
 He returned to France in 1870 and died in Paris in 1882.